kotky/dragscroll/README.md

 is written in vanilla JavaScript (which means it works anywhere).

 ### Difference from original version

 It also supports touch events.
+It will only drag if one finger is on the screen.
+Touch events aren't supported in IE, but there are still mouse events.

 ### Usage